TritonDataCenter/manta/docs/operator-guide.md

   failure, and we'd also have no way to resolve the split-brain problem where both datacenters accept conflicting writes after the partition.
 * For even numbers N >= 4, we could theoretically survive datacenter failure, but any N/2 -- N/2 split would be unresolvable.
-You'd be better off with N - 1 datacenters.
+You'd likely be better off dividing the same hardware into N - 1 datacenters.

 It's not supported to run Manta across multiple datacenters not in the same region (i.e., not having a reliable, low-latency, high-bandwidth connection